Glyceryl trinitrate (also called GTN) spray is used to relieve chest pain (angina). Find out how to use it safely and possible side effects.

 What is GTN spray?

-GTN spray works by widening blood vessels, letting more blood and oxygen reach the heart which reduces strain on your heart, making it easier for the heart to pump blood.
+GTN spray works by widening blood vessels, letting more blood and oxygen reach your heart.
+This reduces strain on your heart, making it easier for your heart to pump blood.
 Read more about angina.

-GTN spray is sprayed under the tongue for quick onset.
+GTN spray is sprayed under your tongue so that it starts having an effect immediately.
 In this way, it provides rapid relief from angina symptoms.
-It can also be used for when angina pain is expected to happen, such as before exercise that is likely to cause chest pain (for example, before climbing stairs).
+It can also be used for when angina pain is expected to happen, such as before exercise that is likely to cause chest pain (eg, before climbing stairs).

-If you experience chest pain (angina), chest ache or chest discomfort, you should:
+If you experience chest pain (angina), chest ache or chest discomfort, take these steps:

-- If the pain is still present, use another spray and wait 5 minutes.
+- If the pain is still present, use 1 more spray and wait 5 minutes.

 - If the pain is still present, call 111 and ask for an ambulance.

-To avoid chest pain before doing some activities (like exercise): 1 spray under the tongue 5–10 minutes before the activity.
+To avoid chest pain before doing some activities (like exercise), use 1 spray under your tongue 5–10 minutes before the activity.

-- If possible, it is recommended that you sit down when using GTN spray.
+- If possible, sit down when using GTN spray.

 - Remove the cap.
-Hold the canister upright with the forefinger on top of the white button.
+Hold the canister upright with your forefinger on top of the white button.
 There is no need to shake the canister.

 - Keep the button held down until all the dose has been released.
 Close your mouth immediately but do not inhale the spray.